Bruins top Panthers 6-2, take 3-1 lead in 1st-round series

 AROUND THE RINK

-The Bruins went with their same lineup as Game 3, meaning Patrice Bergeron (expected to play Game 5) and David Krejci (not expected to play Game 5) remained out Sunday. … Ullmark stopped a shot from Florida’s Sam Bennett in the first period with the top of his helmet….
-The Panthers had one other lineup change from Game 3 — Anthony Duclair was out, Zac Dalpe was in.
+The Bruins went with their same lineup as Game 3, meaning Patrice Bergeron and David Krejci remained out Sunday.
+Montgomery said if either or both can play Wednesday, they will, and said he thinks Bergeron has a better chance to return. … Ullmark stopped a shot from Bennett in the first period with the top of his helmet….
+The Panthers had one other lineup change from Game 3 — Anthony Duclair was out, Zac Dalpe was in. … Boston defenseman Dmitry Orlov (0-5-5) has had an assist in all four games of the series. … Pavel Zacha had two assists for Boston.

 CHASING HISTORY